project-generator/project_generator/README.md

 To get familiar with it, read our wiki.
 Good start is [Getting started guide (wiki)](https://github.com/0xc0170/project_generator/wiki/Getting_started).

-To get more information, visit the wiki pages here on github, where you can find how to add a new MCU, what options each tool provides, and so on.
+To get more information, visit the wiki pages here on github, where you can find how to add a new board, what options each tool provides, and so on.

 Dependencies for Project generator
 -------------------------